auth0/docs/articles/mfa/send-phone-message-hook-mitto.md

 ## Prequisites

-Before you begin this tutorial, please create an account with Mitto [here](https://info.mitto.ch/mitto-auth0).
+Before you begin this tutorial, please [create an account with Mitto](https://info.mitto.ch/mitto-auth0).
 You will get an API Key and a Sender ID that you can then use to invoke Mitto's APIs.

 ## Steps